padrinobook/padrinobook/02-job-vacancy-application.md

 Explanation of the new parts:

 - `link_to` - Is a helper for creating links.
-The first argument of this function is the name for the link and the second is for the URL (href) on which the names points to.
+The first argument to this function is the name for the link and the second is for the URL (href) to which the link points to.
-- `url_for` - This helper return the link which can be used as the second parameter for the `link-tag`.
-For example uses `url_for(:page, :about)` **named parameters** which were specified in our *page-controller*.
-The scheme for this is `<:controller>, <:action>` - you can use these settings in your whole application to create clean and encapsulated URLs.
+- `url_for` - This helper return the link which can be used as the second parameter for the `link-to`.
+I specifies the `<:controller>, <:action>` which will be executed.
+You can use in your s helper in your whole application to create clean and encapsulated URLs.

-The structure is ready and now we need to add some sugar-candy styling for our application:
+Now that the we provide links to other parts of the application, lets add some sugar-candy styling to tht file `app/assets/stylesheets/site.css`:

 {: lang="css" }